All-Hands-AI/OpenHands/opendevin/runtime/plugins/agent_skills/aider/README.md

 Please see the [original repository](https://github.com/paul-gauthier/aider) for more information.

-OpenDevin has adapted and integrated it's linter module ([original code](https://github.com/paul-gauthier/aider/blob/main/aider/linter.py)).
+OpenDevin has adapted and integrated its linter module ([original code](https://github.com/paul-gauthier/aider/blob/main/aider/linter.py)).